Behavior Policies, Discipline and Grievance Procedures

 All Student Grievance Committee members, as well as all others in attendance at a student Grievance proceeding, shall maintain the confidentiality of the proceedings.
 The Student Grievance Officer shall attend all Committee hearings but shall not vote.

 The following guidelines provide the framework for conducting a Student Grievance Committee Hearing:

-- Prior to the hearing, the newly impaneled Committee shall meet to elect a Committee Chairperson.
-The Chairperson shall be selected by a simple majority vote.
+- Prior to the hearing, the newly impaneled Committee shall meet to elect a Committee Chair.
+The Chair shall be selected by a simple majority vote.

-- The Chairperson on the Committee shall be responsible for conducting the hearing and drafting the decision of the Committee, but shall vote only in the event of a tie.
+- The Chair on the Committee shall be responsible for conducting the hearing and drafting the decision of the Committee, but shall vote only in the event of a tie.

 - All hearings shall be closed and deliberations of the Committee shall be confidential and conducted in private.

 - The Grievant and the Responding Party shall be in attendance at the hearing.
 Each party may be accompanied by an advisor at the hearing.
 The advisor, however, may not participate in the hearing or question witnesses.
 Either party may at any time during a hearing consult in private with his/her advisor.